-I learned of a physical altercation that happened recently between a biological mom and a new stepmom.
-The bio mom couldn’t accept the stepmom in her young daughter’s life and during the week-end exchange, erupted toward the stepmom.
-The stepmom did nothing to bring about the response; the bio mom has unhealed hurt related to her ex-husband’s re-marriage and the stepmom’s role in her daughter’s life.
-If the stepmom recognizes where the hurtful words come from, she can let the event roll off without allowing the bio mom’s response to have power over her emotions.
+I recently learned of a physical altercation that happened between a biological mom and a new stepmom.
+During a weekend handoff, the bio mom lunged at the stepmom with an intention to harm.
+The stepmom had done nothing to bring about the response.
+Unfortunately, the bio mom has not accepted her husband’s remarriage and a new stepmom in her daughter’s life.
+If the stepmom recognizes where the hurtful words come from—an unhealed hurt—she can let the event roll off without giving the mom power over her emotions.

 2) Seek out healthy people to hang with.

 If we’re surrounded by healthy people, we are less likely to let an unreasonable person affect us.
-And if our ego gets bruised from hurtful words, we can turn to others to help re-build our esteem instead of lashing back.
-It also helps to minimize the amount of time we spend with those who tend to be unreasonable.
-If you have an unreasonable stepchild coming for the week, plan time away with friends or your spouse to maintain a healthy image of yourself and your surroundings.
+If our ego does get bruised from hurtful words, we can turn to others to help re-build our esteem instead of lashing back.
+It also helps to minimize the time we spend with negative people.
+If you have an unreasonable stepchild coming for the week, plan some time away with friends or your spouse to maintain a healthy image of yourself and your surroundings.

 3) Accept the relationship in its current state.

 If we spend our time trying to change another person or fretting over a tense relationship, we create frustration for ourselves.
-A peaceful heart comes with accepting a difficult relationship as it is and seeking to do our part to improve it, while recognizing that unreasonable people sometimes thrive on drama.
+A peaceful heart comes when we accept a difficult relationship as it is and seek to do our part to improve it.
+Also, recognize that unreasonable people sometimes thrive on drama.
 I like to consider the words of the Serenity Prayer: “God, grant me the serenity to accept the things I cannot change, courage to change the things I can, and the wisdom to know the difference.”